Ancient Wonder – Dholavira Rann of Kutch

 Tribal Life at Rann of Kutch

 Our outlook changes to one of wonder while interacting with the tribal community.
 Respect grows for the inhabitants’ unmatched resilience to harsh living conditions while building cultural and unique traditions.
 The men wear milk-white kurta pajamas while women wear handcrafted mélange colors with a splash of mirror work.
-Chief among their primary occupations is the rearing of goats and camels.
-This animal rearing is visible as we cross herds along the way.
+Chief among their primary occupations is the rearing of goats and camels, visible as we cross herds along the way.

 Indus Valley Civilization